 Grimley: What does the future hold for trademark issues in Asia?

 Aung: “The future looks bright for Asia.
 China, Asia’s largest market, has completed its third revision of the China Trademark Law, which is due to go into effect on May 1, 2014.
 These revisions serve both trademark owners and consumers well.
-INTA is pleased to be able to provide comments on these revisions and work with the Chinese government throughout the process.
+INTA is happy to provide comments on these revisions and work with the Chinese government throughout the process.
 Myanmar, which is now emerging as a new consumer market, is also a major development.
 The Myanmar government is in the process of drafting its first ever trademark law.
 Again, INTA is working with the Myanmar government in the process.
-These are fantastic examples of progress being made in Asia.
+These are fantastic examples of progress that Asia is making.

 For more information or to register to attend the INTA 2014 annual conference, please see the conference website here.
 Toe Su Ang’s biography is located here.
-The 2014 INTA conference may also be followed on Twitter using hashtag: #INTA2014.
+You may also follow the 2014 INTA conference on Twitter using hashtag: #INTA2014.
 A Website dedicated to Chinese Trademark Law: The New Chinese Trademark Law of 2014 by Paul Kossof, is located here.